 Students choose $7 worth of books each month from September to May in the Book Trust Program.
 Book Trust Teachers leverage this teachable moment by helping students to plan and use a monthly book budget, work with factors, navigate forms, and develop other math skills.
 Check out the budgeting worksheets and lesson plans below to learn more about how the Book Trust Program supports the National Standards for Financial Literacy.

-build a culture of classroom literacy
+build a classroom culture of literacy

 Teachers play a vital role in creating excitement and joy around reading for their students.
 Book Trust Teachers make class time every month to celebrate the arrival of books and to nurture a culture of reading among their students.
 Book Trust Teachers prioritize class time for the Book Trust Program because a strong culture of literacy directly impacts their students’ achievement.

-Book Trust Teachers build a strong classroom culture by encouraging sharing and teaching students how to give Book Trust book talks.
+Book Trust Teachers build a strong classroom culture by encouraging sharing between students and teaching students how to give Book Trust book talks.
 Sharing books by reading aloud is an important activity for reading success.
 Sharing books with others fosters healthy reading behaviors and cultivates a culture of reading in the classroom.
 By encouraging and making time for sharing books, Book Trust Teachers build an environment where reading is valued, celebrated, and ever-present.
 Read more about the research below.

-Noncognitive skill development
+Non-cognitive skill development

 The Book Trust Program is a platform that Book Trust Teachers use to teach and explore important non-cognitive skills.
 Research shows that ‘soft skills’ such as motivation, goal direction, self-efficacy, patience, and self-regulation are critically important for students to practice at a young age.
-For Tip Sheets and Lesson Plans on how to use Book Trust to support students in non-cognitive skill development, check out the resources below.
+For Tip Sheets and Lesson Plans on how to use Book Trust to support students in non-cognitive skill development, check out the 'view resources' button below.

-The Book Trust Program is a unique because it happens every month of the school year.
+The Book Trust Program is unique because it happens every month of the school year.
 Monthly routine builds the habits and behaviors of good readers.
 Book Trust Teachers establish routines and use the Book Trust checklist poster to instill reading habits in their students around choice, independent reading, and partner reading.
 By practicing and implementing these routines around reading, Book Trust Teachers build a classroom culture where the joy of reading and learning is discussed every day.

 Helping families create a culture of reading in the home is an investment toward strong reading behaviors in the classroom.
 The Book Trust Program serves as a bridge between classrooms and families when students take home books every month to build their home library.
 Book Trust Teachers leverage the Book Trust Program as a platform to discuss reading with families, to provide them with tips for reading with their children, and to strengthen relationships between families and their child’s learning.

-As students own and take home books every month in the Book Trust program, they begin to build home libraries.
-Book Trust teachers encourage students to create a special place for their books and ask them to share the place they’ve established as their “home library”.
+As students own and take home books every month in the Book Trust Program, they begin to build home libraries.
+Book Trust Teachers encourage students to create a special place for their books and ask them to share the place they’ve established as their “home library”.
 All children, regardless of a family’s economic status, benefit from a strong literacy environment in the home.